The ACH Facilitator : What you must know

 Pros and cons

 There are pros and cons with both models.
 Until recently, credit cards have been the overwhelmingly popular payment option for electronic transactions.
 A primary reason is the ability to authorize a transaction at the point of sale so the merchant knows they will be funded for the transaction amount.
 ACH Processing is the second dominant payment rail for businesses looking to electronically collect or disburse funds.
 The fundamental difference between credit card payment and ACH processing?
 ACH processing does not offer the authorization component that credit cards do.
 So if Suzy Jones is paying $99 for her monthly cable bill via credit card, her card can be electronically tapped to verify she has $99.
 Those funds are then reserved, using a portion of her credit card balance, and subsequently captured.
-If she pays via ACH, the transaction proceeds under the assumption that she has $99 in her account and that her account and bank routing numbers were correctly entered.
+If she pays via ACH, the transaction proceeds under the assumption that she has $99 in her account.

 There are also options that offer lower transaction fees in return for a substantial monthly fee [typically > $2k/month].
 This can be attractive if you have a large enough base to ROI this expense and especially in the property management space can offer a client acquisition tool.
 A property management SaaS may offer "No cost ACH transactions".
 They make their money on the monthly subscription fee or they may charge $1-3 per ACH and make revenue in margin.
 In this scenario is VERY important to understand that ALL payment risk is born by the SaaS platform.
 Unfortunately there have been platforms forced out of business by not mitigating this risk.